rscordeiro/100-days-of-code/log.md

 ### Day 23: January 29th, 2017

-**Today's Progress**: Re-modeled the site and implemented the tempeture button.
+**Today's Progress**: Re-modeled the site and implemented the temperature button.

 **Thoughts**: Surprised that it works.